Department of Families, Housing, Community Services and Indigenous Affairs

-The former Australian Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) was a department of the Government of Australia located in Greenway in Canberra.
+The former Australian Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) was a department of the Australian Government located in Greenway in Canberra.
 It was formed in 2007 and absorbed the former Department of Families, Community Services and Indigenous Affairs.
 As a result of an Administrative Arrangements Order issued on 18 September 2013, the Department of Social Services was established and assumed most of the responsibilities of FaHCSIA; with indigenous affairs functions assumed by the Department of the Prime Minister and Cabinet.

 Operational activities

 The former department's role was to develop social policies and support affected Australian society and the living standards of Australian families.
 The Office of Indigenous Policy Coordination was a part of FaHCSIA.
 In the Administrative Arrangements Order of 3 December 2007, the functions of the department were broadly classified into the following matters: